What VAT applies to my type of business?

 General VAT rules

 The general VAT rules apply to all businesses.
-They specify which size businesses need to register for VAT, different VAT rates (20% standard rate, 5% reduced rate, and exempt or zero rate), how VAT should be collected and paid to the government, and so on.
+They specify which sole traders and businesses need to register for VAT, different VAT rates (20% standard rate, 5% reduced rate, and exempt or zero rate), how VAT should be collected and paid to the government, and so on.

 Check the general rules on VAT when you start up your business, as well as the Making Tax Digital reporting rules.